szerpadiaz/Leona/README.md

 ## How to make the code run

-1. imageProcessing.py (src/leonao/libraries/imageProcessing.py): Run the file in a python 3 terminal.
+1. imageProcessing.py (src/leonao/libraries/imageProcessing.py): Run the file in a python 3.8 or newer terminal.
 Make sure the *DIRECTORY_TO_WATCH = "/home/hrsa/leonao/src/leonao/watchfolder"* is set correctly.
 For the Labs PC (A) you can source the *project_setup_sketcher.bash* file from the project root.
 Required packages are
 - opencv